-Location Purpose / Functional Groups Geraldton Yacht Club 214 Marine Terrace or alternative Induction and Security Briefing Room Training Room (Berth 5 Office) Field Team Briefing Area MWPA Workshop Area Field Team Briefing / Dressing Area Field Team Kitchen / Dining Geraldton Yacht Club 214 Marine Terrace or alternative Community Briefings Media Centre Press Conferences
+Location Purpose / Functional Groups Training Room (Berth 5 Office) Field Team Briefing Area MWPA Workshop Area Field Team Briefing / Dressing Area Field Team Kitchen / Dining Geraldton Yacht Club (Arrangements to be made) 214 Marine Terrace or alternative Community Briefings Media Centre Press Conferences

-CMT Room - The CEO's Office on the first floor of the MWPA PoG Administration Building and adjacent offices will be utilised as the Primary CMT Room once the CMT is activated.
+CMT Room - The Conference Room on the first floor of 5 Chapman Rd and adjacent offices will be utilised as the Primary CMT Room once the CMT is activated.
 Note that initial direction by the CEO may be made prior to mobilisation of the CMT to convene virtually at the alternative location.